-- 2 Clean the temporary volume's contents using an appropriate utility such as fsck for non-VxVM file systems and log replay for databases.
-Because VxVM calls VxFS and places VxFS file systems in a constant state immediately before taking a snapshot, it is not usually necessary to run fsck on a VxFS file system on the temporary volume.
-If a VxFS file system contains a database, it will still be necessary to perform database log replay. - 3 To backup the data in the snapshot, use an appropriate utility or operating system command to copy the contents of the snapshot to tape, or to some other backup medium. - 4 You now have the following options: - Refresh the contents of the snapshot.
+- 3 To backup the data in the snapshot, use an appropriate utility or operating system command to copy the contents of the snapshot to tape, or to some other backup medium. - You now have the following options: - Refresh the contents of the snapshot.
 This creates a new point-in-time image of the original volume ready for another backup.
-If synchronization was already in progress on the snapshot, this operation may result in large portions of the snapshot having to be resynchronized.
-See "Refreshing an instant space-optimized snapshot" on page 412. - Restore the contents of the original volume from the snapshot volume.
+If synchronization was already in progress on the snapshot, this operation may result in large portions of the snapshot having to be resynchronized. - See "Refreshing an instant space-optimized snapshot" on page 411. - Restore the contents of the original volume from the snapshot volume.
 The space-optimized instant snapshot remains intact at the end of the operation.
-See "Restoring a volume from an instant space-optimized snapshot" on page 414. - Destroy the snapshot.
-See "Removing an instant snapshot" on page 415.
+See "Restoring a volume from an instant space-optimized snapshot" on page 413. - Destroy the snapshot.
+See "Removing an instant snapshot" on page 414.